 The band finished an EP "Path to Glory" in 2018, recorded at Sound Arts Studios and Nocturnal Sound Studios (Houston, TX), engineered by Brian Baker and the band's guitarist, Alexander K. The EP was mixed and mastered by Ricardo Camargo @ Tidalwav Studios, Queens, New York.
 For the artwork, the band chose German illustrator Helge C. Balzer.

 "Path to Glory" is available for sale on Bandcamp, Amazon, iTunes, Google Play and other media and streaming platforms.
 Houston residents can also buy a physical copy in CD format at Cactus Music, Sound Exchange, Vinal Edge (Houston), Music Millenium (Portland, OR), Waterloo Records and End of an Ear Records(Austin, TX), Radio Active Records (Fort Lauderdale, FL), Hog Wild Records (San Antonio, TX), Amoeba Records (Los Angeles, CA).
-“Path to Glory” is also sold in select US cities and in the EU though German label Underground Power Records.
+“Path to Glory” is also sold in select US cities and in the EU through German label Underground Power Records.

 Started playing air guitar in 1982 after getting a fifth generation cassette copy of Kiss "Alive!".